department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

 - A Servicemember who died while on active duty, active duty for training, or inactive duty for training, **or**
 - The spouse or dependent child of a Veteran, even if the Veteran died first, **or**
 - In some cases, the adult dependent child of a Veteran (if you aren't married)

+**Note:** If you have a less than honorable discharge that you believe is unfair or unjust, you can apply for a discharge upgrade.
+[Get instructions for upgrading your discharge](//discharge-upgrade-instructions/).

 </div>